The EU Charter of Fundamental Rights stipulates that EU citizens have the right to protection of their personal data.

-The regulation is an essential step to strengthen citizens' fundamental rights in the digital age and facilitate business by simplifying rules for companies in the digital single market.
-A single law will also do away with the current fragmentation and costly administrative burdens.
+The regulation is an essential step to strengthen individuals' fundamental rights in the digital age and facilitate business by clarifying rules for companies and public bodies in the digital single market.
+A single law will also do away with the current fragmentation in different national systems and unnecessary administrative burdens.

 The Data Protection Law Enforcement Directive

 Directive (EU) 2016/680 on the protection of natural persons regarding processing of personal data connected with criminal offences or the execution of criminal penalties, and on the free movement of such data.

 The directive protects citizens' fundamental right to data protection whenever personal data is used by criminal law enforcement authorities for law enforcement purposes.
 It will in particular ensure that the personal data of victims, witnesses, and suspects of crime are duly protected and will facilitate cross-border cooperation in the fight against crime and terrorism.

 The directive entered into force on 5 May 2016 and EU countries had to transpose it into their national law by 6 May 2018.

 EU countries have set up national bodies responsible for protecting personal data in accordance with Article 8(3) of the Charter of Fundamental Rights of the EU.

 European Data Protection Board

 The European Data Protection Board (EDPB) is an independent European body which shall ensure the consistent application of data protection rules throughout the European Union.
 The EDPB has been established by the General Data Protection Regulation (GDPR).